drmaize/ThermoAlign/README.md

 Overview of ThermoAlign
 ================================================
 ThermoAlign is a genome-aware oligonucleotide design algorithm embedded within a distributable tool designed for targeted resequencing.
 ThermoAlign's applications range from basic PCR primer pair design to the design of multiplexed primer pairs constituting amplicon tiling paths across a long segment (e.g. 50 kb) in the genome.
 Every possible primer in the target region is considered.
-Prior SNP and indel information can be included to facilitate the design of oligonucleotides across monomorprhic sequences.
+Prior SNP and indel information can be included to facilitate the design of oligonucleotides across monomorphic sequences.
 Using a reference genome sequence, BLAST is used to perform genome-wide searches for sequences similar to each candidate primer.
 For each off-target hit, the melting temperature (Tm) is estimated.
 To obtain accurate estimates of the Tm, the local alignment of each BLAST hit is used as a seed to create full-length primer-template alignments&#8212;<i>thermoalignments</i>&#8212;from which the Tm is computed.
 Oligonucleotides with sufficiently greater melting temperatures than all of its predicted off-target binding sites are identified and reported.
 A directed graph analysis (shortest path algorithm) is used to identify the minimum number of primer pairs forming an amplicon tiling path providing the greatest coverage across a target region.

 Licensing and access
 ================================================